-5N.(1) On the first day of the consultation period and until the end of the last day of the consultation period a copy of the model by-law must be open for inspection at the location stated in the notice about the proposed adoption of the model by-law.

-(2) Copies of the model by-law must be available for purchase at a price
+- (1) On the first day of the consultation period and until the end of the last day of the consultation period a copy of the model by-law must be open for inspection at the location stated in the notice about the proposed adoption of the model by-law. - (2) Copies of the model by-law must be available for purchase at a price of no more than the cost to the trustee of having the copy available for purchase, and, if the copy is posted to the purchaser, the postage cost.

-Step 4-consider all written submissions
+50 Step 4-consider all written submissions

-50.(1) The trustee must consider every submission properly made to the trustee.

-(2) A submission is properly made to the trustee if-

-- (a) it is the written submission of a person about the proposed adoption of the model by-law; and - (b) it states- - (i) the grounds of the submission; and - (ii) the facts and circumstances relied on in support of the grounds; and - (c) it is given to the trustee on or before the last day of the consultation period.
+- (1) The trustee must consider every submission properly made to the trustee. - (2) A submission is properly made to the trustee if- - (a) it is the written submission of a person about the proposed adoption of the model by-law; and - (b) it states- - (i) the grounds of the submission; and - (ii) the facts and circumstances relied on in support of the grounds; and - (c) it is given to the trustee on or before the last day of the consultation period.

-Step 5-decide whether to proceed with adopting model by-law
+5P Step 5-decide whether to proceed with adopting model by-law

-5P.(1) After considering every submission properly made to the trustee, the trustee must decide whether to proceed with the adoption of the model by-law.

-(2) However, if the trustee consists of 2 or more persons, the trustee must make the decision by resolution.

-(3) If the trustee consists of only 1 person, the decision whether to proceed must be recorded in the books for recording trust business.

-(4) If the trustee consists of 2 or more persons, the resolution for the decision whether to proceed must be recorded in the minutes book kept for recording trust business.

-(5) The trustee must start again at step 1 if the trustee decides not to proceed with the adoption of the model by-law but later proposes to adopt the model by-law.
+- (1) After considering every submission properly made to the trustee, the trustee must decide whether to proceed with the adoption of the model by-law. - (2) However, if the trustee consists of 2 or more persons, the trustee must make the decision by resolution. - (3) If the trustee consists of only 1 person, the decision whether to proceed must be recorded in the books for recording trust business. - (4) If the trustee consists of 2 or more persons, the resolution for the decision whether to proceed must be recorded in the minutes book kept for recording trust business. - (5) The trustee must start again at step 1 if the trustee decides not to proceed with the adoption of the model by-law but later proposes to adopt the model by-law.

-Step 6-adoption of model by-law proposed to be adopted
+5Q Step 6-adoption of model by-law proposed to be adopted

-5Q.(1) This section applies if the trustee decides to proceed with the adoption of the model by-law proposed to be adopted.

-(2) The trustee must decide to adopt the model by-law.

-(3) However, if the trustee consists of 2 or more persons, the trustee must make the decision by resolution.

-(4) If the trustee consists of only 1 person, the decision to adopt the model by-law must be recorded in the books for recording trust business.

-(5) If the trustee consists of 2 or more persons, the resolution for the decision to adopt the model by-law must be recorded in the minutes book kept for recording trust business.

-(6) As soon as practicable after adopting the model by-law, the trustee must-

-- (a) give a copy of the decision or resolution, and a copy of the model by-law, to the Minister; and - (b) publish a notice about the adoption of the model by-law at least once in a newspaper circulating generally in the area in which the trust land is situated; and - (c) if the trustee considers publication in the way mentioned in paragraph (b) may not adequately bring the notice to the attention of the public-must be displayed in a conspicuous place on the trust land to which the public has ready access, for a period of at least 7 days.
+- (1) This section applies if the trustee decides to proceed with the adoption of the model by-law proposed to be adopted. - (2) The trustee must decide to adopt the model by-law. - (3) However, if the trustee consists of 2 or more persons, the trustee must make the decision by resolution. - (4) If the trustee consists of only 1 person, the decision to adopt the model by-law must be recorded in the books for recording trust business. - (5) If the trustee consists of 2 or more persons, the resolution for the decision to adopt the model by-law must be recorded in the minutes book kept for recording trust business. - (6) As soon as practicable after adopting the model by-law, the trustee must- - (a) give a copy of the decision or resolution, and a copy of the model by-law, to the Minister; and - (b) publish a notice about the adoption of the model by-law at least once in a newspaper circulating generally in the area in which the trust land is situated; and - (c) if the trustee considers publication in the way mentioned in paragraph (b) may not adequately bring the notice to the attention of the public-must be displayed in a conspicuous place on the trust land to which the public has ready access, for a period of at least 7 days.